-Report reveals findings of research across 30 countries in five continents which puts some finite definition around the much-misused term “value”.
+This report reveals findings of research across 30 countries in five continents which puts some finite definition around the much-misused term "value".
+To stay profitable, successful companies today have to be in the business of creating value and capturing value for their customers.

-Successful sales forces today have to be in the business of creating value for their customers and, to stay profitable, capturing value for their own organisations.
 Creating value is not just about communicating what the product will do for the customer.
-Instead sellers need to be able to create value throughout the whole buying process, often by the way they bring knowledge and insight to help the customer solve their problems.
-Capturing value means that sellers are not just giving things away such as knowledge and insight, they are also finding ways of getting value for their own organisations.
+Instead marketers and sellers need to be able to create value throughout the whole buying process, often by the way they bring knowledge and insight to help the customer solve their problems.
+Capturing value means that teams are not just giving things away such as knowledge and insight, they are also finding ways of getting value for their own organisations.

 The analysis of the research data is in two parts: part one presents the global findings and part two presents an analysis at regional/country level.